 Subho bijoya and Happy Vijaydashmi to all my readers !
 Celebrating with Kaju Barfi Malai / Rabdi

-Celebrating with Kaju barfi malai or rabdi – Kaju barfi malai is actually rabri in disguise.
+Kaju barfi malai is actually kaju katli / barfi rabdi / rabri in disguise.
 Dressed up for the occasion with rich and creamy kaju barfi or kaju katli.
 Beautifully scented with cardamoms.
 Adorned with emerald pistachios.
 Rich.
 Creamy.
 Heavenly.
 Delightfully delicious.
+The easiest and tastiest rabdi you will ever make.

-And yes I don’t make rabri with condensed milk.
+And yes I don’t make rabri / rabdi with condensed milk.
 I scald the milk till it turned into luscious and creamy.

 Like other Indian festivals, many stories surrounds this festival too.
 Dusshera is special one , as it celebrates triumph of good over evil …truth alone prevails…and it profess the importance of defeating evil in our lives.
 I am not a religious person, but I love the essence of this festival.

 Tradition or no tradition, sweets are essential part of this festival.
 A sweet laden send off to Ma Durga who returns to her heavenly abode on Dashami and wishing that next year she will return with more good fortune and prosperity.
-And one more reason for us mortals to enjoy the sweet palette of roshogollas, sandesh, and other mishti.
+And one more reason for us mortals to enjoy the sweet palette of roshogollas, mango sandesh, and rasmalai.

 It would be wrong to assume that this crops up from my tiny brain, I was browsing through my old magazine cutouts when I stumble upon this sweet dish.
 A thick rabdi was served with kaju barfi.
 Sounds exciting as I had a box of kaju katli lying in my fridge and I decided to give it a try.
 I have made a small change to the original recipe, I have added few pieces of kaju katli in the milk while making the rabdi and it brings the most delightful change, I was hoping for.
 Thick, creamy , sweet and rich.
 Worthy of special occasion.